 It is another disappointment.
 Both car bombs are duds.
-The two gunmen squeeze off a few shots at the first responders again, out the windows, and miss.
+The two gunmen squeeze off a few more shots down at the first responders, out the windows, and again miss every time.

 12:05-12:07pm: One of the shooters lights a Molotov cocktail, and places the bottle on a table, near the library windows.
 With luck, maybe the fire will keep burning, and take the school down after all…

 It’s not clear who went first.
 They each pulled the trigger on themselves, sometime in the three minute span just before 12:08, while a bottle of gasoline burned on the table next to them.

 12:08pm: The school’s alarm system detects a fire in the library.
 A sprinkler turns on overhead, dousing the flame before the bottle’s contents could ignite.
 The flame had barely even scorched the tabletop.